5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/I2C_TrackPad_Patches/README.md

 Replace: 5853545008
 ```
 ### Adding SSDT-I2C_SPED
 #### Patch Method
+- In `DSDT`, search for the `I2C0` or `I2C1` Controller
-  - These methods are essential for trackpads to work properly on Macos.
-When no matches are found in ACPI we have to insert these corrections through dedicated     SSDT.
+- If present, check if it contains the methods `SSCN` and `FMCN`.
+They are essential for Trackpads to work properly in macOS.
-  - SSCN and FMCN methods must be under the trackpad I2C controller we need to activate.
+- When no matches are found add `SSDT-I2C_SPED`

+**NOTE**: Make sure the PCI path used in the SSDT matches the one used in the DSDT to make the whol construct work.